linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

-### Step 5: Create Python Script to Handle Both Twilio OTP and Duo 2FA with User Choice
+### Step 5: Create the Python Script to Handle Both Twilio OTP and Duo 2FA with User Choice

-Create the authentication script `/usr/local/bin/twilio_duo_auth.sh` to prompt the user to select an authentication method:
+Create the shell script `/usr/local/bin/twilio_duo_auth.sh` that prompts the user to select their preferred authentication method and triggers the corresponding method.

 ```bash
 #!/bin/bash